 I always like it if I can figure out something to say that no one has.
 In this piece, I looked at the devotion of Vin in the context of the hometown baseball announcers I grew with like Harry Caray, whom I listened to as a boy 100 miles from St. Louis; Harry with both teams in Chicago; Jack Buck in St. Louis; Harry Kalas in Philadelphia and, of course, the one and only Vin.
 (There are more, I just didn’t happen to grow up with, like Red Barber and Ernie Harwell.)

 What it suggests is something deeper than mere baseball.
 These guys are on the air so much as voices of hope, creating such a bond with their audience, they’re more than sports announcers.
 They’re like doing the narrative of the entire community.

 What was the greatest all-around team in NBA history?
-Is there a clear cut No. 2 in your mind?
+And is there a clear-cut No. 2 in your mind?

 To be meaningful, I think “best team” has to include achievements from more than one season.